 - Under “Payment Information”.
 You will be greeted by a “Welcome!” message and a note, click on “Continue”.

 - Under “Payment options”, choose “Add payment option”.
 Depending on your location, you will see the “Credit or debit card” and “Bank Account” options.

 - Click on “Continue”.
 Add the required details and your payment method will be added.

 I am sure you have heard about eBay no longer supporting PayPal for sellers as a means of accepting payments.
 The reasons for this are many, but looking at it from a purely business standpoint, eBay is able to make a lot more money by handling the payments themselves as they now get to take a cut of the transaction fees.

 Adding to that, that all payments are now managed under the one platform – and we see that this change was a very logical next step for eBay.

 This is good news for sellers as well, as eBay has already been able to reduce the fees from 15% to around 12.09%.

 A lot of sellers ask “can I sell on eBay without a bank account in 2023?”

-While this use to be the case when PayPal was the main payment option, this is no longer the case in 2022 or 2023.
+While this use to be the case when PayPal was the main payment option, this is no longer the case in 2023.
 Now, you will need a bank or checking account to set up your Managed Payments so that you can receive funds from eBay and pay for fees.

 Linking your Payoneer Account